Hey, this is Rick Kaselj from ExercisesForInjuries.com. I wanted to go through a concept of self-traction related to workouts for your lower back.

-I am going to do that for about 15 seconds and if this is your first time doing this, you will end up going light, because it ends up benefiting 95% of people but 5% of people it doesn’t work for and we want to start off gentle as opposed to going aggressively and irritating things.
+I will do that for about 15 seconds if this is your first time doing this.
+You will end up going light.
+Because it ends up benefiting 95% of people, but 5% of people it doesn’t work for, and we want to start gently instead of aggressively and irritating things.

-If you end up being really tight in the shoulders and in the mid back tightness, it might take a bit of tweaking when it comes to the technique in order to hit that low back area.
+Suppose you end up being tight in the shoulders and the mid-back tightness.
+It might take a bit of tweaking when it comes to the technique to hit that low-back area.

 I will end up doing another repetition, hands directly underneath my shoulders.

-I am really focusing in on dropping those hips and letting those hips drop.
+I am focusing on dropping those hips and letting those hips drop.

 Does that make my back feel better?
-Is there no change or it ends up making it worse?
+Is there no change, or does it ends up making it worse?

+You can check to see if you have done the technique correctly.
 See if you have gone too aggressively; make sure you have done the technique right.
-If there is no difference, it’s not better or worse, you can go back and check to see if you have done the technique correctly.
-If you end up feeling better, like it ends up making my back feel better I want to build on good, I want to build on my back feeling better.
+If there is no difference, it’s not better or worse.
+Suppose you feel better like it makes my back feel better.
+I want to build on the good, and I want to build on my back feeling better.

-I would end up doing another repetition, and then as I end up doing more repetitions, I get more comfortable and I can isolate more in that back area because a lot of times the first rep might focus more on the shoulder, second rep might be a little bit more mid back, and finally in the third repetition I can target and hit the low back a lot better and for me that ends up feeling better.
-My back feels looser, my back feels happier.
+This would end up doing another repetition, and then I get more comfortable as I do more repetitions.
+I can isolate more in that back area because a lot of times, the first rep might focus more on the shoulder, a second rep might be a little bit more mid-back, and finally, in the third repetition, I can target and hit the low back a lot better, and for me, that ends up feeling better.
+My back feels looser, and my back feels happier.

-Give that a go if you end up having a stiff and achy back.
+Give that a go if you have a stiff and achy back.
 If you end up doing a lot of driving or you end up doing a lot of sitting, try the Self Traction.
-Especially if you work in a gym setting you can use a squat rack or a pull up bar and just hang from the pull up bar or the squat rack and stretch out your lower back.
+Especially if you work in a gym, you can use a squat rack or a pull-up bar and hang from the pull-up bar or the squat rack and stretch out your lower back.

 This is Rick Kaselj Signing Off

-If you are looking for something to help you over come back pain, then check out Fix My Back Pain, here:
+If you are looking for something to help you overcome back pain, then check out Fix My Back Pain:

-Secondly if you are watching this on YouTube, head up above and hit Subscribe and what that will do is that every couple of days you will end up getting a video from myself where I talk about injury and pain or you will end up getting a guest video from my friends in the fitness world, or lastly you will end up getting an interview that I have done with one of my friends.
+Secondly, if you are watching this on YouTube, head up above and hit Subscribe and what that will do is that every couple of days, you will end up getting a video from me where I talk about injury and pain, or you will end up getting a guest video from my friends in the fitness world, or lastly you will end up getting an interview that I have done with one of my friends.